fairka/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/appendix_2_interval_joins.md

 ## <a id="Range_hint">Using a Range Hint</a>

 Interval joins with a range hint currently work for intervals of date, datetime, or time.
-Adding  a range hint will allow the system to pick interval merge join for 7 out of the 13 Allen's relations: After, Before, Covers, Covered_By, Overlaps, Overlapping, Overlapped_By.
+Adding  a range hint directly before the join will allow the system to pick interval merge join for 7 out of the 13 Allen's relations: After, Before, Covers, Covered_By, Overlaps, Overlapping, Overlapped_By.
 The other six relations have not been implemented; in those cases the range hint will not be picked, and the system will default to the normal join.

-Here are examples of how interval joins work with a range hint for all the supported points.
+Here are examples of how interval joins work with a range hint for all the supported data types.
 Suppose that we have two sets of data, a data set of staff members with an interval for length of employment, for breaks from employment, for office hours, and an id.
 The other data set represents students, which may include an interval for years attended, vacation periods, and work hours.
 The split points in the